Being a landlord can be difficult.

 Electrical Installation Condition Report (EICR)

 An Electrical Installation Condition Report (EICR) certificate is also a must-have.
-A qualified electrician will thoroughly test the property’s electrical system at least once every five years.
+You should renew this (with an inspection) every 5 years.

 It identifies deficiencies you’ll need to address, such as: